i7/counterfeit-monkey/tools/README.md

 This is how I built Glulxe with profiling enabled on macOS 11 Big Sur.
 I will assume that you have Make and Clang (or another C compiler) installed.
 I got them through the Xcode command line tools.

-Dowload the latest versions of [Glulxe](https://github.com/erkyrath/glulxe) and [CheapGlk](https://github.com/erkyrath/cheapglk) from Github.
+1. Dowload the latest versions of [Glulxe](https://github.com/erkyrath/glulxe) and [CheapGlk](https://github.com/erkyrath/cheapglk) from Github.
 It is probably easier to download them as zip instead of cloning them.

-Make sure that the Glulxe folder and the CheapGlk folder are in the same parent folder, and that the CheapGlk folder is named exactly `cheapglk`.
+2. Make sure that the Glulxe folder and the CheapGlk folder are in the same parent folder, and that the CheapGlk folder is named exactly `cheapglk`.
 It may be named `cheapglk-master` by default.
 If so, rename it.

-Navigate to the cheapglk folder in Terminal and type `make`.
+3. Navigate to the cheapglk folder in Terminal and type `make`.
 This will hopefully build the CheapGlk library.

-Edit the file `glulxe.h` in the glulxe folder using your text editor of choice.
+4. Edit the file `glulxe.h` in the glulxe folder using your text editor of choice.
 The line `/* #define VM_PROFILING (1) */` (at the time of writing, this is [line 57](https://github.com/erkyrath/glulxe/blob/master/glulxe.h#L57)) must be uncommented.

-Navigate to the glulxe folder in Terminal and type `make`.
+5. Navigate to the glulxe folder in Terminal and type `make`.
 This will hopefully detect the CheapGlk library automatically and build the Glulxe interpreter.

-Move the Glulxe binary to `counterfeit-monkey/tools`
+6. Move the Glulxe binary to `counterfeit-monkey/tools`

-Done!
+7. Done!

+To compile Git (not the version control system!) with the RemGlk library, the process is pretty much the same.
+Download the Git source from https://github.com/DavidKinder/Git and the RemGlk source from https://github.com/erkyrath/remglk.
+Make sure that they share the same parent folder and that the RemGlk folder is named `remglk`.
+The main difference is that the [Git Makefile](https://github.com/DavidKinder/Git/blob/master/Makefile) must be edited so that line 8, `GLK = cheapglk`, is changed to `GLK = remglk`.
+And of course there is no `VM_PROFILING` line in Git to edit.
+The resulting binary should be renamed `git-remglk` and moved to the `tools/regtest` folder.